MagnusSletten/Databank/NREC-Documentation/README.md

 # Setting Up a New GitHub Runner on NREC

-This guide outlines the steps to set up a new GitHub runner on NREC using a provided snapshot and Docker volume.
+This guide outlines the steps to set up a new GitHub runner on NREC using a provided image.

 ## Launching a New Instance

 For detailed instructions, refer to the [NREC guide](https://uh-iaas.readthedocs.io/create-linux-machine.html).

+1. **Uploading provided Runner Image**
+    - Navigato to `Images` under the `Compute` tab and click `Create Image`
+    - Fill out Image Name
+    - Select the Image Source
+    - Choose format: Raw.
+This has been tested previously and matches the Snapshot Format
+    - Click `Create Image` which starts the upload of the image and takes some time.

-1. **Launch Instance**:
+2. **Launch Instance**:
    - Navigate to the **Instances** tab on the left side on the NREC web interface and click **Launch Instance** on the right.

-   - From the **Source** tab, use "Select Boot Source" and choose **Instance Snapshot**:
+   - From the **Source** tab, use "Select Boot Source" and choose the uploaded image from step 1.
-     - Use the name of the uploaded snapshot.
    - Select a flavor that is medium or larger.
    - Add IPv6 under Networks.
    - Follow the [SSH guide](https://uh-iaas.readthedocs.io/create-linux-machine.html#ssh-key-pair) to add your SSH key for access.
    - Add a security group that supports SSH.
    - Click **Launch Instance**.

+3. **Update the software**:
+   You can connect to the instance using SSH with the IP listed on the site.
+After connecting it's good practice to update the software.
+   Updating the Linux packages can be done with the commands:

+    ```sudo apt update```

+    ```sudo apt upgrade```

 ## Mounting the SSD Volume